QIWI-API/topup-wallet-docs/topup-wallet_en.html.md

 ## How it works

 1. A user provides you a QIWI Wallet account and money amount to top-up.
-2. You send a [request](#check-deposit) to QIWI Wallet Top-Up API to check if the user is registered in QIWI Wallet system and whether its account can be replenished.
+2. You send a [request](#check-deposit) to QIWI Wallet Top-Up API to check payment possibility.
 3. You send a [request](#payment) to QIWI Wallet Top-Up API to top-up the account.
 4. You [check](#status) the payment's current status till it becomes final.
 5. On successful status, money is transferred from your agent's account to the user's QIWI Wallet account.